dhpitt/dhpitt.github.io/content/work/inbrief.md

 As part of Taubman College's [urban technology prototype grant program](https://taubmancollege.umich.edu/news/2023/04/12/2023-urban-technology-prototype-grant-awardees-announced/), I'm building a system that uses new large language modeling (LLM) technology to summarize the lengthy environmental impact analyses (EIAs) required of most urban development projects.
 In the half century since the National Environmental Protection Act (NEPA), these documents have stretched from an average length of 10 pages to over 1,600 pages.

-The funding term for this grant is July 1 - Dec 1.
-Check back in soon for more information about the project.
-My current prototype of the system can be found on my [Github](https://github.com/dhpitt/nytautobrief).
+My current prototype of the system can be found on my [Github](https://github.com/dhpitt/inbrief).